 You may wonder why there are free and donation-based yoga classes.
 Yoga teachers live to share their knowledge of yoga with the community.
 Most yoga teachers offer to volunteer or add one free community yoga class a week to their teaching schedule.
 This is to offer accessibility to those who may be struggling financially and to bring yoga to communities in need.
 Some yoga teachers may volunteer at a school, hospital, prison, or wellness center for people with chronic illnesses or disabilities.
 When students sign up for community events at MVP or another studio, the yoga class will indicate it’s free in the description.
 Since there is no charge for the class, most studios still accept donations to compensate the teacher or studio for their time.
 Donations are not necessary but they are highly appreciated to continue offering free yoga and wellness services to the community.
 Without any donations, programs such as community offerings would quickly change back into classes at cost.
 Please keep in mind community offerings are there to assist those in need, and if you’re able to give any amount at all, please donate occasionally to the event organizer, whether it’s suggested or not.

 Some classes offered through the MVP App as free community events include vinyasa, Viniyoga, gentle yoga, and meditation classes.
 These classes are offered virtually to reach students all over the nation and globe.
 Other offerings may include donation-based yoga therapy or coaching sessions.
 MVP may indicate a suggested donation upon registration well beneath the common charge of a yoga therapy session.
 Other studios offer donation-based classes on certain holidays or to introduce a new class offering.
 While in Yoga Teacher Training or in programs to become a Yoga Therapist, trainees often offer donation-based classes to complete practicum hours.
-Some studios offer donation-based yoga classes where trainees present their final yoga sequence to the public before receiving certification as Yoga Teachers.
+Some studios in Austin offer donation-based yoga classes where trainees present their final yoga sequence to the public before receiving certification in Austin as Yoga Teachers.
 Since COVID-19, precautions these offerings shifted mostly to free online events.
 Offering donation-based yoga classes helps students find out which class they may be interested in purchasing a membership for.
 Teachers may feel a natural obligation to give back to the community while practicing yoga on and off the mat.
 Their free or donation-based classes share ancient wisdom with others, who might not be able to practice yoga otherwise.
 Labeling a class donation-based is a choice for the student and teacher to grow as a community.
 Selfless service such as offering free or donation-based yoga classes is an essential yogic lifestyle practice.
 Therefore it benefits both the teacher in presenting selfless service and the student who might not be able to pay for a regular priced yoga class.
 My Vinyasa Practice’s mission is to offer authentic, accessible, and affordable yoga, mindfulness, and wellness classes to the greater community of Austin, TX, and well beyond.
 Most students begin by taking a few donation-based yoga classes to find out which style of yoga they’re most interested in.
 Once they realize the benefits of yoga, students are usually eager to sign up for an unlimited class program at cost.

 When it comes to wellness and self-care practices people often tend to spend less money compared to essential needs.
 Offering donation-based classes helps us understand that self-care practices, such as practicing yoga, improve our well-being, and are therefore priceless.